MickGyver/vscode-amiga-blitzbasic/README.md

 [@youen_chene](https://twitter.com/youen_chene)

 ## Release Notes
+## 0.9.5
+- Option to launch UAE automatically.
+You need to give a full command line for launching UAE in the extension settings.
+See above for details.
 ## 0.9.1
-- Fixes for windows compatibility
+- Fixes for Windows compatibility
 ## 0.9.0
-- Zip packaging for HD Installation'
+- Zip packaging for HD Installation
 ## 0.8.0
 - [Experimental] CDTV and CD32 Packaging
 - Fix to avoid cannot Open File in BB2 Editor.